NeuroTechX/ntx_slack_archive/_announcements_.md

  >Sure.
 Can it wait when I back in Montreal?
 My schedule is a little full in Japan right now with the time difference and all

+7/27/2017 11:47 PM

+ **bryan_j** :

+ >Of course!
+Feel free to contact Tyler directly at your leisure.
+Thanks Yannick!